People in the EU - statistics on origin of residents

 Female activity rates

-Female activity rates for women born in countries outside the EU were generally low
+In 2016, female activity rates for women born in countries outside the EU were generally low

 Employment status by place of birth

 Figure 9 provides an analysis by place of birth of the employment status of working people in the EU-28 in 2011; it is based on data from the population and housing census.
 It shows the employment status of foreign-born residents varied as a function of where they were born.
 For each group, employees accounted for the overwhelming majority of the workforce (more than four out of every five persons): their shares were highest among people living in EU Member States but born in the Caribbean, Central and South America (88.5 %), Africa or European countries outside of the EU (both 88.2 %), while employees accounted for an 84.5 % share of the native-born workforce.
-Residents of EU Member States born in Oceania (13.6 %) and North America (13.1 %) had a higher propensity to be own-account workers than the EU Member States’ native-born workforce (9.1 %), while residents born in Asia (6.0 %) or in North America (5.6 %) were more likely to be employers than the EU Member States’ native-born workforce (4.9 %).
+Residents of EU Member States born in Oceania (13.6 %) and North America (13.1 %) had a relatively high propensity to be own-account workers when compared with the EU Member States’ native-born workforce (9.1 %), while residents born in Asia (6.0 %) or in North America (5.6 %) were more likely to be employers than the EU Member States’ native-born workforce (4.9 %).
 The employment status of residents in an EU Member State who were born in another EU Member State closely resembled that of native-born residents.

 On the one hand, there was a group of EU Member States where a higher proportion of the foreign-born population (compared with the native-born population) were employees and a lower proportion was not in employment.
 This was particularly the case in the southern EU Member States of Spain, Cyprus, Portugal, Malta, Italy, and Greece, as well as in Ireland, Slovenia and Luxembourg.